mlcommons/medperf/docs/getting_started/overview.md

 - [How a Data Owner can prepare their data and execute a benchmark.](data_owner_demo.md)

 The tutorials simulate a benchmarking example for the task of detecting thoracic diseases from chest X-ray scans.
-You will be interacting with a temporary local MedPerf server as described in the [setup page](setup.md).
-This allows you to freely experiment with the tool and rerun the tutorial as many times as you want, providing you with an immersive learning experience.
-Please note, however, that these tutorials also serve as a guide to be followed when you are using the tool in a real scenario.
+You can find the description of the used data [here](https://www.nih.gov/news-events/news-releases/nih-clinical-center-provides-one-largest-publicly-available-chest-x-ray-datasets-scientific-community).
+Throughout the tutorials, you will be interacting with a temporary local MedPerf server as described in the [setup page](setup.md).
+This allows you to freely experiment with the MedPerf client and rerun the tutorials as many times as you want, providing you with an immersive learning experience.
+Please note, however, that these tutorials also serve as a general guidance to be followed when using the MedPerf client in a real scenario.

 Before proceeding to the tutorials, make sure you have the [MedPerf client installed](installation.md) and the general tutorial environment [set up](setup.md).